-Main Business Perf ormance and Priorities Responsibilities (i) Reviewing key risk management policies and framework addendums; including but not limited to the Bank's Risk Appetite Framework, annual Risk Appetite Statements and Stress Testing Framework and changes thereto, prior to onward submission for HBAP/Management approval where appropriate; (ii) Reviewing of credit and market risk limits for the Bank's businesses and the delegation of these limits for the control of the credit, market, operational and reputational risks in the light of the Bank's capital and related risk capacity; (iii) Considering the Bank's Risk Profile, Key Risk Management Information, and be informed of material changes to the Risk Appetite Profile, Top and Emerging Risks and Risk Map; (iv) Considering relevant reports and updates pertaining to the key risks and issues in the three lines of defence, commissioning further review where required; (v) Reviewing processes governing new product approval, post-implementation reviews and ongoing monitoring of the current portfolios; (vi) Receiving and reviewing reports and updates on the Bank's internal assessments and/or regulatory submissions, including but not limited to Recovery and Resolution, Stress Testing, the Internal Capital Adequacy Assessment Process ('ICAAP'), Internal Liquidity Adequacy Assessment Process ('ILAAP') and related management actions as required; (vii) Reviewing the effectiveness of internal controls required to manage risk, including processes for managing Regulatory Compliance Risk arising from Volcker Rules in relation to the activity of entities that are owned by the Bank and do not come under the supervision of one of the Global Businesses; (viii) Reviewing processes for managing Conduct Risk and cascade a supportive culture in relation to risk management and controls and to ensure our risk management practices support our conduct outcomes; (ix) Reviewing, discussing and addressing material financial and non-financial risks, including financial crime risks and issues, relating to money laundering, tax evasion, sanctions, bribery and corruption, and fraud; (x) Reviewing and understanding the high level structure and operational processes of the business in respect of Client Assets and assess the effectiveness, transparency and visibility of the controls over these.
-Discuss and oversee the remediation of breaches and to also consider Client Assets' findings from Regulator's supervision reports, Risk, Audit, and Regulatory Compliance monitoring reviews, as well as regulatory developments; (xi) Reviewing and providing on-going recommendation of updates to the Bank Recovery Plan, to ensure that any material changes in the Bank's business, strategy, nature or scale of its activities or the regulatory or operational environment are considered, and the Recovery Plan updated if required; (xii) Reviewing, discussing, and addressing regulatory risks and issues, policy changes and resultant impact.
-Promote, monitor and assess the regulatory risk culture; (xiii) promoting and cascading of a supportive culture in relation to risk management and . , controls and to ensure our risk management practices support our conduct outcomes.
+Main Business Perfo rmance and Priorities Responsibilities (i) Reviewing key risk management policies and framework addendums; including but not limited to the Bank's Risk Appetite Framework, annual Risk Appetite Statements and Stress Testing Framework and changes thereto, prior to onward submission for the Bank/Management approval where appropriate; (ii) Reviewing of credit and market risk limits for the Bank's businesses and the delegation of these limits for the control of the credit, market, operational and reputational risks in the light of the Bank's capital and related risk capacity; (iii) Considering the Bank's Risk Profile, Key Risk Management Information, and be informed of material changes to the Risk Appetite Profile, Top and Emerging Risks and Risk Map; (iv) Considering relevant reports and updates pertaining to the key risks and issues across the three lines of defence, commissioning further review where required; (v) Reviewing the effectiveness of internal controls required to manage risk, including processes for managing Regulatory Compliance Risk arising from Volcker Rules in relation to the activity of entities that are owned by the Bank and do not come under the supervision of one of the Global Businesses; (vi) Receiving and reviewing reports and updates on regulatory reporting risk; (vii) Acting as a forum for the review, discussion or escalation of significant ALCO/Teasury Risk related matters; (viii) Reviewing, discussing and addressing material financial and non-financial risks, as listed in the Group risk taxonomy; (ix) Providing approval where required on financial crime matters such as the enterprise-wide Money Laundering/Terrorist Financing risk assessment and the Money Laundering/Terrorist Financing program, including policies, controls and procedures; (x) Receiving and reviewing reports and updates on the Bank's internal assessments and/or regulatory submissions, including but not limited to Recovery and Resolution, Stress Testing, the Internal Capital Adequacy Assessment Process ('ICAAP'), Internal Liquidity Adequacy Assessment Process ('ILAAP') and related management actions as required; (xi) Reviewing and understanding the high level structure and operational processes of the business in respect of Client Assets and assess the effectiveness, transparency and visibility of the controls over these.
+Discuss and oversee the remediation of breaches and to also consider Client Assets' findings from Regulator's supervision reports, Risk, Audit, and Regulatory Compliance monitoring reviews, as well as (::) regulatory developments; Paviaging and providing on going recommendation of undates to the Paule's (xii) Reviewing and providing on-going recommendation of updates to the Bank's Recovery Plan, to ensure that any material changes in the Bank's business, strategy, nature or scale of its activities or the regulatory or operational environment are considered and the Recovery Plan updated if required; (+;;;) Reviewing, discussing and addressing regulatory risks and issues, policy changes (xiii) and resultant impact.
+Promote, monitor and assess the regulatory risk culture; (xiv) Ensuring that risk management practices support desired conduct and culture (AIV) outcomes; Governance sidering the Bank's risk reports and taking action in relation to the issues raised as it considers appropriate; (ii) Any other matter within the remit of the CRCO that he may wish to bring to the RMM.